Tech-at-DU/d3-tutorial/09-bars/readme.md

 ## Draw the axis

 We need some labels.
-Know one will know what this chart is talking about without labels.
+No one will know what this chart is talking about without labels.

 ### Add a bottom axis